niell-ion/crossing-docs/docs/index.md

 * Chapter 8D "Traffic Control for Railroad and Light Rail Transit Grade Crossings" contains regulatory and standards information applicable to the crossing gate system.

 !!! note
-    Pay special consideration to MUTCD standards if installing the crossing gate on public roads.
+    Pay special attention to MUTCD standards if installing the crossing gate on public roads.